Interview with Wayne Wanta, ex-President of the Association for Education in Journalism and Mass Communication

 WW – I’m not sure how to answer that.
 I think that it varies from President to President whether one is more emphasizing international issues and one is emphasizing more domestic issues.
 The news media tend to be more concentrated on local and national news.
-Even international news a lot of times has turned into a national story based on what effect the story will have on U.S.
+Even international news a lot of times has turned into a national story based on what effect the story will have on the U.S.

 JM – Being powerful in the domain of the mass communication helps the political and economic expansion.
 Do you agree with this idea?

 WW – That would help.
-But, in U.S., I don’t think there’s any mass media that would say: let’s help the Government expand… I think the mass media, in U.S., tried to be a fair and balanced reporter of the news rather than working with the Government to expand their emphasis.
+But, in the U.S., I don’t think there’s any mass media that would say: let’s help the Government expand… I think the mass media, in the U.S., tried to be a fair and balanced reporter of the news rather than working with the Government to expand their emphasis.